Ready Jet Go!: Development

 The idea for the show dates back to the late 1990s when Linda Simensky complained to Bartlett about how "nobody makes shows about two friends anymore".
 From that idea, Bartlett came up with Lenny and Nate, a buddy comedy starring two eighth-graders, one of whom believes he is an alien.
 It was pitched to Cartoon Network.
 Years later, while working on Dinosaur Train, Bartlett revamped the idea to be educationally appropriate for PBS, with a specific focus on space and earth science, after he worked on a project for NASA called the Shuttle Launch Experience.
 Lenny became Jet and Nate became Sean, while both characters were aged down from 13 to 10.
 The character of Sydney was added, and after testing the initial pilot of children, Mindy was added to appeal to a younger audience.
 The pilot was titled Jet Propulsion.

 During production of the first season, PBS approved of everything that Bartlett and his team came up with, leaving no notes.
-However, during the second season, the team was approached by the Ready-to-Learn Act, thus bringing a new layer of oversight and executive meddling that made season 2 of the series "hard".
+However, during the second season, the team was approached by the Ready-to-Learn Act, thus bringing a new layer of oversight and executive meddling that made the second season "hard".